joshmcrty/Flurry/README.md

 `variance` controls how much each flake will randomly drift in pixels using the `wind` as a base

 `preventScrolls` determines whether `overflow-x: auto` is applied to the `html` element to prevent horizontal scrolling

+`character` determines the character or html entity to be replicated as a snowflake.

+`transparency` determines the rgba alpha value of color of the character being used.